partysalat/monitory/README.md

 Inherits from `Base`.

+**job (string)**
+Job name, to which this component should subscribe.

 **value (function(data, viewValue)):Number**
 Function to map the view value from the job data.
 When the job emits the data, you should here reduce it to a single value which has to be a number.

 **graph (function(data, viewValue)):Array[Number]**
 Function that maps the job data to an array of numbers to be shown as a line chart in the background.
+An Array of `{x,y}` pairs are allowed as well.

 **graphColor (function(data, viewValue))|string**
 Define a color for the line chart as a function or directly as a string.